qdrant/landing_page/qdrant-landing/content/articles/fastembed.md

 The use of text prefixes like “query” and “passage” isn’t merely syntactic sugar; it informs the algorithm on how to treat the text for embedding generation.
 A “query” prefix often triggers the model to generate embeddings that are optimized for similarity comparisons, while “passage” embeddings are fine-tuned for contextual understanding.
 If you omit the prefix, the default behavior is applied, although specifying it is recommended for more nuanced results.

-Next, we initialize the Embedding model with the default model: [BAAI/bge-small-en-v1.5](https://huggingface.co/baai/bge-small-en-v1.5) and specify a maximum token length of 512.
+Next, we initialize the Embedding model with the default model: [BAAI/bge-small-en-v1.5](https://huggingface.co/baai/bge-small-en-v1.5).

 ```python
 embedding_model = DefaultEmbedding()